 Why is Brake campaigning for progressive licensing for young and newly qualified drivers?

-In 2022, 4,935 people were killed or seriously injured from a crash involving a young driver [1].
-A progressive licensing system with minimum periods for learning, enhanced testing and training, and measures to reduce the risks associated with carrying peer-age passengers and driving at night, could reduce the number of deaths and injuries involving young drivers by 20–40%.
+In 2023, 4,959 people were killed or seriously injured from a crash involving a young driver [1].
+A progressive licensing system, with minimum periods for learning, enhanced testing and training, and measures to reduce the risks associated with carrying peer-age passengers and driving at night, could prevent thousands of casualties and save millions of pounds every year if introduced in Britain [2].

 - Young drivers aged 17–24 are at greater risk than other drivers because of age and inexperience.